sunilsrikumar/sunilsrikumar.github.io/quotes.md

 > Action, objects, thoughts in the external world is the result of a "relative" meaning.
 Things in external world is meaningful only when you define it relatively.

 > The word "Simple" is hard to describe but when you discover it, you will experience how beautiful it is.

+> What we see in the world is a state of an object, the state in itself is dynamic properties of an object.
+It is bound to change due to multiple factor- Internal & External.